 In the evening, get your salsa dancing on at Salsateca Lavoe.
-Located on the northern end of the city, this is where you can witness some professional level salsa dancing.
-Many of the people who come here are really good.
-But, if you’re not, don’t worry.
+Located on the northern end of the city, this is where you can witness some professional-level salsa dancing.
+Even though many of the people who come here are really good, don’t worry if you’re not.
 You can still take a spin on the dance floor with someone who knows what they’re doing.
 Or just get out there and dance like no one’s watching!

 Day Two in Quito

 So, if you opted to go out last night, you probably slept in a bit.
 Whenever you roll out of bed head for breakfast at En Dulce.
 This tiny cafe in Old Town has great breakfast options and large windows where you can watch the bakers bake up some tasty treats.

 After you’re nice and full take a taxi to the Teleferiqo.
 This cable car ride brings you to the starting point for a popular hike up to the active Pichincha volcano.
 But don’t worry, you don’t need to hike it to take in the sweeping views of Quito below.
 From here you’ll really get an appreciation for how long and skinny this city is.
 On a clear day, you may even be able to see Cotopaxi.

 Since I lived in Quito, they’ve added a swing at the top…go get your gram on!

 The taxi ride should cost at most $5.00 and the cable car costs $8.50.
 Make sure to have the taxi driver turn on his meter!

 Explore La Ronda & Learn About Chocolate at Chez Tiff

 In the afternoon head to La Ronda – a charming area of the city with narrow pedestrian paths, plenty of restaurants, and shops.
 This is a great place to visit at night as well to drink, dine, and dance, but I’m sending you in the afternoon to check out a popular chocolate shop called Chez Tiff.